k-huynh/khcraft/README.md

 - test that skill point requirements and level requirements for enchants are working correctly

 ## Doing
-- test that you dont get doubly awarded skill points
 - commands for economy
     - /trade @to amount 'msg'
     - /shop (lists server store items?)